Trestle Glen, Oakland, California: History

-In the 1880s the area belonged to banker Peder Sather.
+Banker Peder Sather owned the area in the 1880s.
 After his death in 1886, his wife Jane allowed the land to be used as a park.

-The neighborhood is named after a railroad trestle built in 1893, which was dismantled in 1906 when the line was rerouted.
-The railroad line ran along Trestle Glen Creek, which was named Indian Gulch by early settlers after the Huchiun village that was located near the present-day intersection of Lakeshore Avenue and Trestle Glen Road.
-(The creek is now mostly underground.)
-The streetcar was instrumental in spurring the development of residential neighborhoods in the area.
+It was then named after a railroad trestle built in 1893, which was dismantled in 1906 when the line was rerouted.
+The railroad line ran along Trestle Glen Creek, which was named Indian Gulch by early settlers after the Huchiun village that was located near the present-day intersection of Lakeshore Avenue and Trestle Glen Road (the creek is now mostly underground).
+Key System streetcars were instrumental in spurring the development of residential neighborhoods in the area.
 It is often written that Mark Twain was a passenger on the maiden voyage of the streetcar, though Twain lived in Europe at the time.

-The Olmstead Brothers—John C. and F. L. Jr. Olmstead—created the original site plan for the neighborhood in 1915.
-Many well known architects designed the original homes in the neighborhood, including Julia Morgan, Maybeck & White, Charles McCall, A.W.
-Smith, Hamilton Murdock, William Schirmer, Kent & Hass, Frederick Reimers, William Wurster, and Irwin Johnson.

-In the 1950s, the government destroyed more than 160 homes in the neighborhood to build I-580.

-The neighborhood is part of the Lakeshore Homes Association, which was founded in 1917 and is the second oldest homeowners association west of the Mississippi River.
+In 1915, the Olmsted Brothers created an original site plan for the neighborhood.
+Marketed as "Lakeshore Highlands", the real estate development attracted Julia Morgan and other well known architects to design original homes.
+Trestle Glen then became part of the Lakeshore Homes Association, which was founded in 1917 and is the second oldest homeowners association west of the Mississippi River.

+In the 1950s, the California Department of Highways used eminent domain to seize and demolish about 160 homes in the neighborhood to build the MacArthur Freeway.